 You can use messages received from the External Host Interface (EHI) to identify the SCA status of a transaction.
-You can also use Smart Client.
+You can also use either Thredd Portal or Smart Client to view transactions.
 See Identifying the SCA Status.

 PSD2 Exemptions

 Q. What is the authorisation exemption for low-value transactions?